Campaigns of Nader Shah: The Battle of Kirkuk

-Making an almost fantastical recovery from his seemingly irreplaceable losses Nader rebuilt his army in an incredibly short amount of time and invaded Ottoman Iraq once more.
-After some minor frontier skirmishing he sent Haji Beg Khan to lure out Topal Pasha which he succeeded in doing.
-The Ottoman advance guard was set upon drowned under the waves of a ferocious ambush after which Nader gathered his men and marched directly against the main Ottoman army nearby.
+Making an almost fantastical recovery from his seemingly irreplaceable losses, Nader rebuilt his army in an incredibly short amount of time and invaded Ottoman Iraq once again.
+After some minor frontier skirmishing, he sent Haji Beg Khan to lure out Topal Pasha, which the former succeeded in doing.
+The Ottoman foreguard was drowned under the waves of a ferocious ambush, after which Nader gathered his men and marched directly against the main Ottoman army nearby.

-An intense musketry duel was kept up along the entire breadth of the line until Nader ordered his infantry unsheathe their sabres and charge the Ottomans, supporting them with a pincer movement by his cavalry reserve which put Topal Osman's army in a cauldron of Iranian troops.
-The Turks crumbling in the face of this manoeuvre found that not even the presence of the old fox in the person of Topal Pasha could rally them and fled leaving all their guns.
+An intense musketry duel was kept up along the entire breadth of the line until Nader ordered his infantrymen to unsheathe their sabres and charge the Ottomans, supporting them with a pincer movement by his cavalry reserve which put Topal Osman's army in a cauldron of Iranian troops.
+The Turks, crumbling in the face of this maneuver, found that not even the presence of such an 'old fox' as Topal Pasha could rally them and fled, leaving all their guns behind them.

-Nader however could not pursue his impressive conquest due to a growing uprising in southern Iran which required his immediate attention.
+Nevertheless, Nader could not pursue his impressive conquest due to a growing uprising in southern Iran which required his immediate attention.
 Therefore, Baghdad was yet again saved from falling into Iranian hands.
-The campaign itself did not decide the fate of the war but set the stage for Nader's Caucasus campaign in 1735 where through a shattering defeat of the Ottomans at Baghavard, Istanbul was brought to its knees.
+The campaign itself did not decide the fate of the war but it did set the stage for Nader's Caucasus campaign in 1735 where Istanbul, through a shattering defeat of the Ottoman forces at Baghavard, was brought to its knees.